P4r1nc3/P4r1nc3/README.md

 <h3 align="center"> I'm a student and programming passionate from Poland </h3>

 ## 👨🏻‍💻 &nbsp;About Me
-📚 I'm currently studying:

-   💻 Applied Computer Science at the Jagiellonian University.\
+- 💻 Third year Applied Computer Science student at the Jagiellonian University.
-   🦾 Automation and Robotics at the AGH University of Science and Technology.
+- 🦾 Second year Automation and Robotics student at the AGH University of Science and Technology.

-💡 I like to explore new technologies and develop software solutions and quick hacks.\
+- 💡 I like to explore new technologies and develop software solutions and quick hacks.
-🌱 I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.
+- 📚 I’m currently learning Java and Spring framework.

 ##  💻 Some of my code
 ### Jagiellonian University

 |**Repository**|**Description**|